How to Flip a SaaS on Acquire

 By now, you’ve been through the buying process and should be well-acquainted with what buyers are looking for.
 We advise you to sell at our recommended revenue multiples to ensure a speedy exit.

-Once you find a buyer who you think is the right fit and make your exit, let us know on Twitter.
+Once you find a buyer who you think is the right fit and make your exit, let us know on X.com or LinkedIn.
 You’ve joined a small but growing club of founders who’ve validated their hard work.
 We hope you invest your funds into a new startup or do something to make your life more fulfilling.

 For the love of startups!